Functions

 User-defined functions

-See also: Function tips
+See also: Function tips, sub-functions.

 Below is shown how function is called and executed.
 Red lines - execution flow direction.
 Green lines - passing and returning values.
 The second parameter is declared as reference (&), therefore the function receives address of variable e and can modify its value.